ICanBoogie/ICanBoogie/README.md

-## Auto-config
+## Autoconfig

-_Auto-config_ is a feature of ICanBoogie that automatically generates a configuration file from the available low-level components.
+_Autoconfig_ is a feature of ICanBoogie that automatically generates a configuration file from the available low-level components.
 Currently, it is used to define configuration constructors, paths to component configurations, paths to locale message catalogs, and paths to modules.